 The breeding season is at its peak from September to May, but breeding does happen all year round.

 - Use repellent containing DEET if you are outside.

-- Wear long sleeve shirts and trousers, light colours are best.
+- Wear long sleeve shirts and trousers.
+Light colours are best.

 - Check items such as BBQ covers which may be holding water.

-- Spray screens with residual products.
+- Spray screens with a deterrent.

 - Increase light and air movement around dark and damp areas.

 - Treat outdoor areas with products containing Bifenthrin for control over longer periods.

 - Limit time outside around dawn and dusk.